 7.3.1.
-Introduction: The B.Sc.- I.T. course was initiated in 2007-2008 as one of the self-financed courses of St Xavier's College.
-The course had produced subject-based Merit Rankers at the University level in 2012.
-Under autonomy this programme offers a wide range of subjects across each of the six semesters offering exposure in areas that touch upon mathematical abilities (Applied Mathematics, Discrete Mathematics, Descriptive Statistics, Operations Research, etc.) to Computer Programming like Computer Graphics, Arts of Programming, Java, Net, etc. The programme updates its syllabi regularly and introduces into the curriculum new technologies like: Enterprise Resource Planning (ERP), Mobile Application Development, Artificial Intelligence, Data Mining, Cloud Computing, Big Data, etc.
+Introduction: The B.Sc.- I.T. programme was initiated in 2007-2008 as one of the self-financed courses of St Xavier's College.
+The programme had produced subject-based Merit Rankers at the University level in 2012.Under autonomy this programme offers a wide range of subjects across each of the six semesters offering exposure in areas that touch upon mathematical abilities (Applied Mathematics, Discrete Mathematics, Descriptive Statistics, Operations Research, etc.) to Computer Programming like Computer Graphics, The Art of Programming, Java, Net, etc. The programme updates its syllabi regularly and introduces into the curriculum new technologies like: Image Processing and Deep Learning, Mobile Application Development, Artificial Intelligence, Data Mining, Cloud Computing, Big Data, etc.